Tim-101/Text-and-Image-Classification/README.md

 # This Model Was Created for My Deep Learning Unit 2nd Assignment
-The assignment was created as a Kaggle competition and it required me to perform a multi-label classificaion task.
+The assignment was created as a Kaggle competition.
+For this assignment, students were required me to perform a multi-label classificaion task.
 10,000 images and caption data were provided to train and test our model.
 To complete this objective, BERT model was used to classify the text data and ResNet was used classify the image data.